-That way the LUA handler (assigned to make\text) can do what it likes.
-An etex has to be followed by a space or ; or be at the end of a line and preceded by a space or at the beginning of a line.
+That way the Lua handler (assigned to make\text) can do what it likes.
+An etex has to be followed by a space or; or be at the end of a line and preceded by a space or at the beginning of a line.
+The make\text function can return a string that gets fed into scantokens.

-12.1.2 statistics
+12.2.2 getstatistics